 In June 2017, Civil Rights Corps filed a federal class action lawsuit challenging the unconstitutional money bail system in Lafayette Parish, Louisiana.
-Our client and named Plaintiff, Edward Little, lives on a farm with his wife and two children in Carencro, Louisiana.
+Our client, Edward Little, lives on a farm with his family in Carencro, Louisiana.

-In 2017, Civil Rights Corps filed a landmark federal class action lawsuit challenging the unconstitutional money bail system in New Orleans, Louisiana.
-Each of our clients was confined in the notorious Orleans Parish Prison because he could not afford to pay a money bond after his arrest.
+In 2017, Civil Rights Corps filed a landmark federal class action lawsuit challenging the unconstitutional money bail system in New Orleans.
+Each of our clients was jailed because she could not afford to pay a money bond after her arrest.